jdh8/wbridge5.book/overcall/suit/README.md

 Weak jump overcalls share the same criteria as preemptive openings.
 For example, (1♣) 2♥ shows the same length and strength as a 2♥ opening.

-If partner has passed, one shall preempt as aggressive as 3th-seat opening, for strength is concentrated in a known opponent.
+If partner has passed, we shall preempt as aggressive as 3th-seat opening, for strength is concentrated in a known opponent.

 Gambling 3NT overcall
 ---------------------
-To *gamble* when opponents opened, one must have a **stopper** in the adverse suit.
+To *gamble* when opponents opened, we must have a **stopper** in the adverse suit.
 This overcall still shows a 7+-card minor lead by AKQ with no stopper in the **other** side suits.

-If opponents opened a minor, one bids 3NT always with the other minor, so advancer corrects to the assumed minor if they have not enough stoppers to play 3NT.
+If opponents opened a minor, we bid 3NT always with the other minor, so advancer corrects to the assumed minor if they have not enough stoppers to play 3NT.